29 February 2024

 Accommodation powered by nature

 When picking our accommodation partners, we of course check for comfiness and authenticity.
 But we also have a list of environmental criteria we want to have fulfilled: from waste reduction to green energy.
-And since the sun watches over Tanzania most of the times, it powers 75% of our accommodation options via solar panels.
+And since the sun watches over Tanzania most of the time, it powers 75% of our accommodation options via solar panels.

 CO2-free activities

-Of course you can enjoy a safari in our 4x4s.
+Of course, you can enjoy a safari in our 4x4s.
 We regularly update our fleet with a focus on an innovative and sustainable performance.
 However, if you only want to only leave your real footprints behind, you can join a hiking adventure, a biking tour, a canoeing safari or sleep in a simple tent under the stars.

 You can never have enough trees

-In 2020 we launched our Manyara Tree Planting Project close to Arusha National Park.
-The initial 30 acres have quickly grown to 48 acres and we’re far from stopping.
+In 2020, we launched our Manyara Tree Planting Project close to Arusha National Park.
+The initial 30 acres have quickly grown to 48 acres, and we’re far from stopping.
 By planting more indigenous trees, we want to capture at least some of our industry’s emissions.

 Donations where they are needed

-When Epimark was 16 years old, he suffered from a strong flu leaving him unconscious.
+When Epimark was 16 years old, he suffered from a strong flu, leaving him unconscious.
 The catholic sisters of the Gare Catholic Dispensary took care of him and since we are extremely thankful for that, we wanted to support this life-saving institution.
-We donated medicines, mattresses, bedsheets and hope to soon be able to give them an ultrasound and an X-ray machine.
+We donated medicines, mattresses, bedsheets, and hope to soon be able to give them an ultrasound and an X-ray machine.

 Certified Sustainable Travel Africa

-The founders of Tanzania Specialist wanted to recognise Tanzanian tourism businesses operating with nature in mind which is why they launched this initiative.
+The founders of Tanzania Specialist wanted to recognise Tanzanian tourism businesses operating with nature in mind, which is why they launched this initiative.
 If they operate with the environment as their priority, stick to sustainable practices and play their role in our commitment to creating a sustainable Tanzania for all, they can adorn themselves with this prestigious title.

 Supporting our employees